 Before striking up a discussion with your friend about their relationship with alcohol, it’s imperative that you are able to identify some of the telltale signs of alcohol dependence.
 This will allow you to voice your concerns to your friend using substantial examples that will be harder for them to ignore.
 Here are the most common red flags that your friend may struggle with alcoholism:

-- They aren’t able to control their drinking.
 An undeniable sign of addiction is that alcohol has become the center of a person’s world.
 If you notice your friend cannot leave their drink unfinished, or they seem unable to reduce their alcohol consumption, they most likely have become dependent on alcohol.

-- Their drinking has escalated.
 Perhaps your friend started out having one drink a day, but now they need several glasses of wine to function.
 They might drink during uncommon times of the day, such as the morning, or drink in inappropriate settings, like work or school.
 If your friend participates in binge drinking several times a month — defined by the CDC as having four drinks for women or five drinks for men over the course of two hours—your friend likely has an alcohol use disorder (AUD).
 These changes in their alcohol consumption patterns are all indicators of a larger problem.

-- Their academic or professional performance has suffered.
 Alcoholism is a disease of the brain that can lead to an inability to focus or a loss of interest in activities a person previously enjoyed.
 Your friend may have an alcohol problem if their drinking has affected their ability to fulfill their daily responsibilities by impacting their sense of motivation and productivity.

-- Their personality or behavior has changed.
 Because of alcohol’s harmful effect on the brain, your friend may act differently now.
 Their routine drinking may cause them to be more irritable, tired, secretive, restless, forgetful, or even aggressive.

-- They deny that they have a problem.
 Often, close friends and family are able to recognize the signs of alcoholism before the addicted person does.
 If someone else has already raised concerns about your friend’s behavior, your friend’s alcohol consumption likely extends beyond “social” drinking.
 If your friend became defensive when their loved one pointed out their drinking habits, they probably feel guilty about their drinking, and are trying to convince themselves and others that their behavior is normal.

 How to Address a Friend’s Addiction